antononcube/Raku-ML-SparseMatrixRecommender/docs/Performance.md

 #### History filtering

 The recommendation vector filtering is currently too slow.
-- Currently, sparse elementwise multiplication is used.
+- Currently, sparse element-wise multiplication is used.
 - There are several alternatives to _try out_ (and see which is faster.)

 #### Top-K recommendations